On Prediction Properties of Kriging: Uniform Error Bounds and Robustness: Preliminaries and motivation

 The conditional expectation $\mathbb{E}[Z(\bm x)|Z(\bm x_1),\ldots,Z(\bm x_n)]$ is a natural predictor of $Z(\bm x)$ using $Z(\bm x_1),\ldots,Z(\bm x_n)$, because it is the best linear predictor \citep{stein2012interpolation,santner2013design}.
 It is worth noting that a nice property of the Gaussian process models is that the predictor (\ref{mean}) has an explicit expression, which explains why kriging is so popular and useful.

 The above simple kriging method can be extended.
 Instead of using a mean zero Gaussian process, one may introduce extra degrees of freedom by assuming that the Gaussian process has an unknown constant mean.
 More generally, one may assume the mean function is given by a linear combination of known functions.
 The corresponding methods are referred to as ordinary kriging and universal kriging, respectively.
 A standard prediction scheme is the best linear unbiased prediction \citep{santner2013design,stein2012interpolation}.
-For the ease of mathematical treatment, we only consider simple kriging in this work.
-The convergence theory for ordinary and universal kriging requires separate developments.
-Further discussions are deferred to Section \ref{sec:discussion}.
+In this work, we shall first consider simple kriging in Sections \ref{sec:interpolant}-\ref{sec:simulation}, and then extend our results to universal kriging in Section \ref{sec:new}.
+This organization is based on the following reasons: 1) the predictive mean of simple kriging (\ref{mean}) is identical to the radial basis function interpolant (see Section \ref{sec:interpolant}), which is an important mathematical tool which our theory relies on, 2) our main theorem for simple kriging (Theorem \ref{Th:main}) requires less regularity conditions than those for universal kriging, 3) our theory for simple kriging, together with the techniques we develop to prove Theorem \ref{Th:main}, serves as a basis for establishing the results for universal kriging.